matth-x/MicroOcpp/README.md

 ## Contact details

-I hope the given documentation and guidance can help you to successfully integrate an OCPP controller into your EVSE.
-I will be happy if you reach out!
+If you have further questions, feel free to reach out!

-:envelope: : matthias [A⊤] arduino-ocpp [DО⊤] com
+:envelope: : matthias [A⊤] micro-ocpp [DО⊤] com